 Being sick with flu shouldn’t affect your breathing.
 It could be a sign of a something more serious, such as pneumonia, an infection of the lungs.

 Pneumonia is a common and potentially serious complication of flu.
-It causes up to in the United States every year.
+It causes up to

 2. You feel pain or pressure in your chest or abdomen